I’ve consigned before- what’s new?

 Changes made in the past few sales:

-*We no longer accept VHS videos
+- We no longer accept VHS video tapes

 - On the day you bring your consigned items in, we will provide a signed & dated tax receipt for any consignor to fill out who wants to claim the donations part of the items brought in that were donated because they did not sell.
 See IRS Publication 561 on guidelines to determine the value of your donations or consult you tax advisor.
 (You no longer have to provide us with the total amount of your items – that is between you and the IRS)